hemantaph/gwsnr/docs/autoapi/gwsnr/index.rst

        **psds** : dict
            dictionary of psds. psds.keys()=detector names, psds.values()=psds file names or pycbc psd names

-       **isit_psd_file** : `bool` or `dict`
-           If set True, the given value of psds param should be of psds instead of asd.
-If asd, set isit_psd_file=False.
-Default is False.
-If dict, it should be of the form {'L1':True, 'H1':True, 'V1':True} and should have keys for all the detectors.

        **ifos** : `list` or `None`
-           List of interferometer objects.
+           List of interferometer objects or interferometer name list.
 Default is None.
 If None, bilby's default interferometer objects will be used.

        **f_min** : `float`
            Minimum frequency of the psds.
 Default is 20.